Suuwam/blog-posts/posts/student-ml-project.md

 #### 1. **Do Less, Better**

 Student (and hackathon) brains love *ambitious* ideas.
 But big ideas die on Windows-vs-Linux, CUDA, or "I haven't finished the front end yet."
-The best portfolio piece is a *small, finished, working* thing—bonus if you can demo it on a fresh laptop in 2 minutes.
+The best portfolio piece is a *small, finished, working* thing-bonus if you can demo it on a fresh laptop in 2 minutes.

 #### 2. **README for “Future Stranger-You”**